abroaddus/AI-ML-Portfolio/Exploratory Data Analysis and Visualization/README.md

 - No particularly strong correlation was observed between any of the variables

 ## Summary of findings - Bar Coupon
-We observe that no drivers who were in Farming occupation or were widowed went to bars more than once a month, so these filters did not affect the results.
+We observed that no drivers who were in Farming occupation or were widowed went to bars more than once a month, so these filters did not affect the results.
 We conclude that drivers who were between 25 and 30, who prefer cheaper restaurants, and who were traveling with adult passengers were likely to accept the Bar coupon.
 The Bar coupon acceptance rate was much higher among certain groups of drivers:
 - Those who went to bars less frequently, fewer than 3 times a month, were 4x more likely to accept the coupon
 - About 1 in 5 drivers who went to bars more than once a month and had adult passengers accepted the coupon; the rate was higher for younger drivers under 30, about 1 in 3